Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Heegaard Floer homology with twisted coefficients

 which is well defined up to sign, right multiplication by invertible elements of $\Z[H^1(Y_1)]$, and left multiplication by invertible elements of $\Z[H^1(Y_0)]$. \end{theorem} We will denote the equivalence class of such a map by $[F_{W, \mathfrak{s}}]$.
+The anti-linearity of the cobordism maps is a consequence of the unnatural choice of coefficients.
+The reason for it is that $W$ induces the opposite orientation on $Y_0$ and hence a negative sign appears in comparing the Poincar\'e duality on $W$ and $Y_0$.